Search

 How the Atlanta Courts Calculate Pain and Suffering

-There is no dollar value on someone’s emotional harms.
+There is no dollar value on someone’s emotional harm.
 Yet, the Atlanta courts grant awards for accident victims’ emotional damages every day.
 It is necessary to somehow quantify pain and suffering to help victims recover at least somewhat for their general damages.
 The courts will typically calculate these damages in one of two main ways:

 Multiplier method

 One of the simplest ways to evaluate pain and suffering is by multiplying special damages.
 In this method, the courts will take the amount of total special damages and multiply it by a number between 1.5 and five.
-The multiplier will depend on the severity of the injury, prospect for recovery, the impact of the injury on life, and the other party’s degree of fault for the accident.
+The multiplier will depend on the severity of the injury, the prospect for recovery, the impact of the injury on life, and the other party’s degree of fault for the accident.
 This is the method most insurance companies use.

 Per diem method